DavidTPate/pendragon/README.md

 The [Combat Skills](#combat-skills) section gives the results of criticals and fumbles for combat skills.

 ## Honor
-The Honor passion reflects your character’s code of behavior and his reputation as a knight.
-Fumbled or failed skill rolls do not affect your character’s Honor value: Honor cannot be lost simply because of a bad skill roll.
+The Honor passion reflects your character's code of behavior and his reputation as a knight.
+Fumbled or failed skill rolls do not affect your character's Honor value: Honor cannot be lost simply because of a bad skill roll.

 Certain situations might occur, however, in which a Gamemaster feels justified in subtracting Honor because a skill was used unwisely or unjustly.
 For example, causing harm or humiliation to another character through failure in a skill